 BONEFISHING CXI STAYING at THE VILLAGES LODGE

-If none of these periods suit, give us some options for your preferred dates and we will confirm if space is available.
-Bear in mind that the Americans tend to book in the first part of the year to coincide with their winter, consequently, vacant space could be limited.
+If none of these periods suit, give us some option for your preferred dates and we will confirm if space is available.
+Bear in mind that the Americans tend to book in the first part of the year to coincide with their winter, consequently, space could be limited.

 THE TRIP PACKAGE

 For Australian and New Zealand fishermen booking during the block booked period of July August September 2024, the anticipated lodge trip cost is $3,400 AUD (excluding airfares).
 The trip price includes one guide per angler – only lodge to offer this service included in the trip cost.

 Bookings through other Booking Agents and Travel Agents could be dearer as they offer additional services.